How to Change Windows 11 Password via Command Prompt

 Changing Your Password via Windows Settings

-The easiest way to change your password is through the Windows Settings app.
-This works for both Microsoft accounts and local accounts.
+You can easily change your Windows 11 password using the Settings app, which works for both Microsoft and local accounts.

 - Open the Start menu and click the Settings gear icon.